-Nowadays it’s quite easy to sell handmade items from own website.
+Nowadays it’s quite easy to sell handmade items from your own website.
 In fact, an excellent domain name and hosting for opening a website costs as low as $9.99 per month, which is something most people can easily afford.
-With some skills, you can create a wonderful website to provide details about yourself, skills and what you make.
-In addition, you can also provide a gallery of your products with superb descriptions, order buttons and online payment gateway.
+With some skills, you can create a wonderful website to provide details about yourself, your skills, and what you make.
+In addition, you can also provide a gallery of your products with superb descriptions, order buttons, and an online payment gateway.

 15. Affiliate Marketing

 If you know some bloggers and website owners, you can sell handmade items online through affiliate marketing networks too.
 All you need to do is ask bloggers and website owners to write excellent but honest reviews about your handmade items and provide a link to order.
 If you have a website, it’s much easier to do affiliate marketing.
 Or you can also ask them to provide affiliate links through your Facebook and other marketplaces.

 Instagram, Twitter, and Pinterest also allow you to sell handmade products online.
 However, you’ll require some knowledge of digital marketing to use these resources.
 Alternatively, you can use micro-influencers to promote your handmade items online using their social media accounts.
 These micro-influencers charge a little money.
 However, the investment would prove worthwhile since it can bag you lots of orders.

 As you can see, there’re a total of 16 different ways to sell handmade items.
 Usually, most artisans and craftspeople use a mix of both.
 This helps them make more money.
 The most important quality you require to sell handmade items is your consistency.
 That’s because it’s not always that we can produce the best of stuff with our skills.
 Therefore, I would recommend looking at creating a niche for your handmade items rather than looking for bulk orders.
 People pay for that uniqueness in handmade items which is pathetically missing from factory-produced or mass-produced ones.

 What is the best app to sell handmade items?